oumaima-kboubi/Scouts-Tunisia-Camp-System/README.md

 4. **Secrets**

-💡 These files varies from a service to an other depnding on its requirments
+💡 These files varies from a service to an other depnding on its requirements

 ####  HELM Chart
 I used Helm Charts to facilitate the use of Terraform microstacks when installing the infrastructure and the app